With a degree in biochemistry, Leah works for a small biotechnology company and enjoys writing about science.

 Weird dreams may also occur during pregnancy.
 Extremely vivid colors and unusual situations may present themselves during the nighttime hours.
 These strange dreams (and nightmares) may continue throughout the rest of the pregnancy.

-The size of a kidney or lima bean, the baby is over half an inch long and develops many organ systems this week.
+At this stage, the baby is over half an inch long (the size of a kidney or lima bean) and develops many organ systems.
 While the baby's gender has already been genetically determined, ultrasound examination cannot reveal whether the baby is a boy or a girl at this stage.

 The baby's trachea is extending toward the lungs, and the arms and legs grow longer.
 When seen on ultrasound, small hands and feet may be seen waving - the fingers and toes are still webbed, but they are there!
 The baby is quite active, but don't expect to feel the movement yet.
 The baby is still too small to be felt through the uterine wall.